Who is Eileen Gu? The 'inspirational' star of the Winter Olympics sparking debate

 The Milan Cortina Winter Olympics are in full swing, and there's one particular athlete that everyone is talking about.

-That would be Eileen Gu, a freestyle skier who was born in the United States (San Francisco, specifically) but represents China in the halfpipe, slopestyle, and big air events.
+That would be Eileen Gu, a freestyle skier who was born in the United States (San Francisco, specifically) but represents China in the halfpipe, slopestyle, and big air events and is the most decorated female Olympic freestyle skier in history.

 “I’m a full-time student who’s really athletic,” she explained in an interview with TIME.
 “I can have a conversation with a physicist and stand my ground, and I can also walk a runway show the next day.
 I think that's pretty revolutionary, especially as a young person.
 Because the whole multihyphenate thing often happens in different stages in life."